vydimitrov/use-count-up/README.md

 ### Reset animation

-Pass a key prop to CountUp component and change the key when the timer should be reset.
+Pass a key prop to CountUp component and change the key when the animation should be reset.
+This is usually used when we want the animation to start over when either `start` or `end` value changes.

 ```jsx
 import { CountUp } from 'use-count-up'